60-6/atlas/readme.md

 'atlas d' shows you the package differences between your current system and the saved one

-'atlas s' creates an "atlas" folder in your home directory, it saves your system packages and your custom overwrites
+'atlas s' creates an 'atlas' folder in your home directory, it saves your system packages and your custom overwrites

 'atlas g' generates your system from atlas's save directory